combient/gcs-static-website-terraform/README.md

 # GCS static website terraform config

-_Simple terraform configuration for hosting a static website on GCP with HTTPS support_
+Simple terraform configuration for hosting a static website on GCP with HTTPS support_

 This terraform project can be used to create one or more hosted websites backed by Google Cloud Storage (GCS).
 The sites will have a global public IP, reachable using a DNS name such as www.example.com and require HTTPS.

-## Preconditions
+## Prerequisites

 - You have control over a domain and can edit its DNS-information.
 - You have the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) installed.